 When we need to know what chords we can use in a certain key, we’re talking about diatonic chords.
 Diatonic refers to using the notes that a specific scale makes available to us.
-In western musics twelve possible notes, we reference a certain combination of steps and half steps, or tones and semi-tones, that give us the major scale.
+In western music’s twelve possible notes, we reference a certain combination of steps and half steps, or tones and semi-tones.
+These give us the major scale.
 In today’s post, we’ll be looking at the C major scale to help establish this bit of knowledge.
 Simply because in C major, there are no sharp or flat notes!

 Without any sharps or flats in the C major scale, we have the following notes;